-IUCN redlist status: Data deficient
+IUCN redlist status: Endangered

 This Panamanian endemic species’ range has a limited distribution from the Caribbean coastal lowlands from Rio Miguel de la Borda in the East and Río Cahuita in the west to the continental divide near Tulu and Cero Tute near the Santa Fe National Park.
 It lives in humid tropical lowland forest trees and they breed in bromeliads and epiphytic plants.
 The adults tend the larvae, transporting tadpoles to small pools of water in vegetation and feed the young on unfertilized eggs.